brian-j-smith/Mamba.jl/doc/samplers/hmc.rst

         * ``epsilon`` : step size.
         * ``L`` : number of steps to take in the Leapfrog algorithm.
         * ``SigmaF`` : Cholesky factorization of the covariance matrix for the multivariate normal proposal distribution.
 If omitted, the identity matrix is assumed.
-        * ``fx`` : function that takes a single ``DenseVector`` argument at which to compute the log-transformed density (up to a normalizing constant) and gradient vector, and returns the respective results as a tuple.
+        * ``logfgrad`` : function that takes a single ``DenseVector`` argument at which to compute the log-transformed density (up to a normalizing constant) and gradient vector, and returns the respective results as a tuple.

     **Value**